 What are we doing to improve?
 DMV expanded vehicle services to 20-hour locations and has begun offering additional Saturday hours around the state.
 Expanding our service hours for our customers should improve this measure by spreading customer demand and reducing peak demand.
-Additionally, DMV has begun work that would give customers the ability to make appointments as well as complete and submit applications electronically prior to arriving at a service center.
+Additionally, DMV has implemented an online scheduling system that provides customers the ability to make appointments as well as complete and submit applications electronically prior to arriving at a service center.
 This will allow DMV to better allocate resources to meet demand and decrease transaction time.

-Service: DMV electronic services
+Service: DMV Electronic Services

-Report Date: April 2016 Data Frequency: Annual (Calendar Year) Division: Motor Vehicles
+: Report Date: April 2017 Data Frequency: Annual (Calendar Year) Division: Motor Vehicles neport Date.
+April 2017 Data requercy.
+Annual (Calendar rear) Division.
+Motor venicles